Hamz-a/hamz-a.github.io/_posts/2018-07-28-regex-subroutines-recursion.markdown

 ## Realword subroutine example

 Say we want to match [UUID][uuidwiki]'s.
-UUID's are 32 hexadecimal characters separated by hyphens following the following pattern: `8-4-4-4-12`.
+UUID's are 32 hexadecimal characters separated by hyphens adhering the following pattern: `8-4-4-4-12`.
 The vanilla regex pattern would look like this:

 {% highlight text %}
 [a-fA-F0-9]{8}-[a-fA-F0-9]{4}-[a-fA-F0-9]{4}-[a-fA-F0-9]{4}-[a-fA-F0-9]{12}